Ji (album): Release and promotion

 By the release of Ji, the success of "Mama Used to Stay" in the US afforded Giscombe stardom there, and became the first British singer to appear on Soul Train since David Bowie.
 While pleased with his US breakthrough, he was disappointed with his relative lack of success in England, especially given the successes of Linx and Imagination, nonetheless hoping that second single "Too Late" would "be easier for the kids to latch onto at home."
 Released by Mercury Records in May 1982, Ji proved to be a transatlantic commercial success.
 The album reached number 28 on the UK Albums Chart, spending fourteen weeks in total, while "Mama Used to Say" eventually peaked at number seven on the UK Singles Chart in June.
 The album also peaked at number 71 on the Billboard Top LPs & Tapes chart, staying on the chart for sixteen weeks.
 "Too Late" peaked at number 20 in the UK in July, while a double A-side of "I Can't Help It" and "Let Me Know" reached number 53 in September.
 In the US, "Too Late" reached number eight on the soul charts and number 67 on the disco charts.

+According to Junior's biography on Pizza Express Live, the Ji album reportedly sold upwards of 10 million copies.
+"Mama Used to Say" was a transatlantic hit and the follow up single "Too Late" was a worldwide hit, firmly cementing Junior on the world stage.